lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

     Note that gcmc simulations of such dense phases are usually slow to converge due to the very low probability of successfully inserting a molecule.
-Here 100000 steps (or 100 ps) are not enough to reach equilibrium.
+Here, the short simulation duration was made possible by the use of a huge pressure.

+.. admonition:: Vizualising varying number of molecules
+    :class: info

+    By default, VMD fails to properly render systems with varying number of atoms, but Ovito does it well.